The Brutal World of Sam Harris: Part Two

 But once that belief becomes the master key for every lock, the analysis bends.
 Israeli operational choices get the benefit of the doubt.
 Trump's get scrutinized.
 The leaders controlling Israeli interests are background, soundtrack, barely appear.

 Red consciousness with an Orange toolbox.
 The rational analysis is real.
 The philosophical scaffolding is genuine.
 Beneath it, the instinct is old.
 Destroy the existential threat, establish dominance, negotiate from strength.
 That Harris applies it asymmetrically across two recent wars doesn't make the instinct wrong.
-It makes his analysis inconsistent between wars and incomplete with the respect to what just happened in Operation Roaring Lion.
+It makes his analysis inconsistent between wars and incomplete with respect to what just happened in Operation Roaring Lion.

 For god’s sake people look at the Israeli operation.
-It had it’s own code name!
+It had its own code name!
 Epic Fury was Trump having a bunch of buttons pushed with Netanyahu committed what in the specifics was technically murder no matter how justified.

-Largest air attack in Israeli history.
+Again, this is the largest air attack in Israeli history.
 That covers a lot of wars and a near-constant state of anti-terrorism campaigns.

 Harris is right that jihadism is a real problem.
 Right that the Iranian regime was a serious threat.
 Almost certainly right that the Trump administration was reckless.
 All true.

 His "two thoughts in the head" require a third thought he isn't holding: the strategic interests of the Israeli government, the role of its leadership, the probability that the Trump administration's unusual alignment with those interests shaped this operation far more than Trump's personal impulses.
+Netanyahu perfectly played Trump's impulses.

 Comments